savonet/liquidsoap/doc/content/multitrack.md

 - Tracks are subject to the same limitations w.r.t. clocks
 - Tracks, like sources, always have a `metadata` and `track_marks` tracks.
 The `track.metadata` and `track.track_marks` operators can be used to retrieve them.

 Tracks can be muxed using the `source` operator.
-For instance:
+The operator takes a record of tracks and creates a source with them.
+Tracks can have any name except `metadata` and `track_marks` that are reserved for the corresponding track types.

+Here's an example:

 ```liquidsoap
 # A playlist of audio files